Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 1 -> 2
-Access the website with the link : http://natas2.natas.labs.overthewire.org .
+Access the website with the link : http://natas2.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas1
+username : natas1  <br>
-password : h4ubbcXrWqsTo7GGnnUMLppXbOogfBZ7
+password : h4ubbcXrWqsTo7GGnnUMLppXbOogfBZ7  <br>

 This time we get an hint telling us that there is nothing in this page, anyway we want always to check the page source for extra info.